Doctoral Program in Clinical Psychology

 Jason L. Herndon, Ph.D., MSPH is the Director of the Psychology Clinic at UNC Greensboro.
 Dr. Herndon oversees the day-to-day functioning of the psychology clinic, its budget, and clinical service delivery.
 He received his doctoral degree in clinical psychology with a specialization in child clinical psychology from Saint Louis University.
 He completed his pre-doctoral clinical internship at the University of Louisville School of Medicine and his postdoctoral fellowship at Children’s Hospital Colorado.
 He has broad experience working within integrated primary care settings and currently supervises student program development and evaluation projects within integrated primary care settings.
 He has collaborated on a variety of oral and poster presentations related to integrated primary care.
 Dr. Herndon is also adept with developing, implementing, and evaluating integrated primary care programs.
 Clinically, Dr. Herndon is a licensed psychologist and health services provider in North Carolina and provides supervision of assessment and therapy across the lifespan.
 He enjoys traveling with his wife, Chavanne, and looking for new hobbies.

 Michaeline Jensen, Ph.D.
 Dr. Jensen is an Assistant Professor who completed her Ph.D. in Clinical Psychology at Arizona State University, where her training emphasized child/family and preventive intervention.
 She completed her predoctoral internship at Morrison Child and Family Services (a community mental health clinic in Portland, OR), followed by a postdoctoral research training fellowship with the Carolina Consortium on Human Development at the University of North Carolina’s Center for Developmental Science.
 Dr. Jensen’s research leverages novel methodological techniques and mobile communication technologies to better understand the role of social relationships in the development of adolescent mental health and substance use.
 Her research concentrates most closely on parent-child interactions and the cultural environments within which families are embedded.
-See her lab website for more information about her research.
+See her lab website for more information about her research (or her Research Gate or Google Scholar pages).
 Her preferred domains of clinical practice include parent training, family therapy, Spanish language services, and work with adolescents.
 In her free time, she enjoys hiking, biking, and reading science fiction.

 Suzanne Vrshek-Schallhorn, Ph.D. completed dual undergraduate degrees in Psychology and Biology at Florida State University, followed by a PhD in Clinical Psychology at the University of Minnesota, and postdoctoral training at Northwestern University’s Department of Psychology.
 Dr. Vrshek-Schallhorn’s lab investigates pathways from life stress to depression.
 The lab uses several strategies to probe (1) who is most vulnerable to stress, and (2) the mechanisms by which stress leads to depression.
 Using both interview-assessed naturalistic stress and brief lab-induced stress, the lab examines vulnerability-stress interactions, including gene-environment interactions.
 This gene-environment interaction work focuses on genetic variants in systems for serotonin, dopamine, and the hypothalamic pituitary adrenal (HPA) axis.
 In addition, the lab examines how brief lab-induced stress influences cortisol reactivity, cardiovascular reactivity, affect, and cognitive performance.
+See her Research Gate or Google Scholar pages for more information.
 Dr. Vrshek-Schallhorn enjoys cooking, photography, and spending time with her family.

 Blair Wisco, Ph.D. is an assistant professor and the director of the Cognitive, Psychopathology, and Emotion (CoPE) lab.
 She received her doctoral degree from Yale University in 2011 and completed her predoctoral internship at the Boston Consortium.
 Prior to starting her position at UNCG, she completed a postdoctoral fellowship in traumatic stress research at the National Center for PTSD, VA Boston Healthcare System/Boston University School of Medicine.
 Her research examines cognitive and emotion regulation processes in emotional disorders, with a special focus on posttraumatic stress disorder (PTSD).
+To learn more about her research see her Research Gate and Google Scholar pages.
 She was recognized for her research accomplishments as a 2016 “Rising Star” by the Association for Psychological Science.
 She is a licensed health-services provider-psychologist in the state of North Carolina and serves as a clinical supervisor in our training clinic.
 She has served as a Co-Investigator on UNCG’s HRSA-funded Graduate Psychology Education Program (GPEP) training grant since 2016.
 Dr. Wisco is a self-described “foodie” and loves cooking and trying new restaurants.

 Clinical Area Contact Person: Dr. Susan Keane, (336) 256-0569, firstname.lastname@example.org